 For a complete list of approved defensive driving courses, please visit the Florida DMV website.

-For more details, please contact the Florida DHSMV or the traffic court handling your case.
+For more details, please contact the Clerk of Court handling your case.

 For more information about your driving record and suspended driver's license, please visit our pages on the following topics:

 NOTE: Basic traffic school is required for violations such as:

 - Running a red light.

 If you did not receive a traffic ticket, you may be eligible to take a Florida defensive driving course to receive an auto insurance discount.

 Although car insurance discounts are usually only given to elderly or teenage drivers, you may be eligible regardless of your age.